 Wear gauge block

-Wear gauge block has a shallow groove or channel on one surface to allow clearance for wires or raised features on a part.
+Lastly, are the Wear gauge block which has a shallow groove or channel on one surface.
+This allows clearance for wires or raised features on a part.
 The groove does not extend to the edges of the block.
 Wear blocks’ functions mainly contribute to measuring parts with protruding wires or leads.

 Conclusion